Strongly recommended carriers

 Mint Mobile operates on T-Mobile’s network and offers some of the best prices in the industry.
 While T-Mobile’s network is mediocre in terms of nationwide reliability, the network is great in many regions.
-If you spend most of your time in areas where T-Mobile’s network offers good coverage, Mint Mobile is likely a great, cost-effective option.
+If you spend most of your time in areas where T-Mobile’s network offers good coverage, Mint Mobile is worth considering.

 Ting (T-Mobile or Sprint’s network)

 Ting’s offers subscribers their choice of service over either T-Mobile or Sprint’s network.
 The service is incredibly user-friendly, and my limited experience with Ting’s customer support has been more positive than the experience I’ve had with any other carrier.

 Ting is built around a pay-for-what-you-use model.
 Monthly bills are calculated at the end of each period with a price of $6 per line plus additional charges that depend on the quantity of texts, minutes, and data used across all devices.
 Ting may be an excellent option for families that don’t use their phones intensely and live in areas where Sprint or T-Mobile’s networks perform well.
 However, heavy data users may find that charges add up quickly.
 In my opinion, Ting is rarely the best option for single-line access.